VVill-ga/vvill.dev/content/projects/website.md

 ---

-**P.S.** If you're in the market for a free domain name to get your project started, the website you are looking for is **[Freenom](https://www.freenom.com)**.
+**P.S.** The website I used to get my free domain was [Freenom](https://www.freenom.com).
-Just know that their registration side of things goes down quite often and they have been known to take down highly-active domains.
+Unfortunetly, in March of 2023, they were sued by Meta and were forced to stop allowing new domains to be registered.
+Someone posted an [alternatives list](https://www.reddit.com/r/freenom/comments/16kwmm2/alternatives_to_freenom_megalist/) to the Freenom subreddit for other opportunities to get a free domain name, and I'm particularily fond of the github subdomain options.
+Any option here will give you limited control and reliability however.
 \
 \
-A paid domain is only about $10 a year though, which I'd suggest moving to as soon as you can.
+A paid domain is only about $10 a year, which I'd suggest moving to as soon as you can.
 My prefered domain registrar is **[Cloudflare](https://cloudflare.com)** because they are (to my knowledge) the only ones who don't charge any extra registration fees.
 The "tradeoff" is that you have to use their DNS for your domain, but that would have been a no-brainer anyways.